rsaavedraf/fxp/README.md

 efficient one later.
 For now the relative execution time of one log2_l() calculation of an fxp is about ~18x that of adding two fxp's.
 - 2023-02-10: BKM for logarithm calculation implemented: log2_bkm()
+Clearly faster than log2_l: ~28.5% the runtime: one BKM log calculation is about ~5x the addition of two fxp's.
-Clearly faster than log2_l, taking only ~28.5% the runtime, and with 30 bit-frac precision (log2_l's precision is max 29 bit). log2_bkm can also compute the logarithms when the fxp configuration is using only 1 whole bit (log2_l requires at least 3 whole bits.)
+The BKM calculation also has 30 bit-frac precision (log2_l's precision is max 29 frac bits).
+BKM can also compute the logarithms when the fxp config is using only 1 whole bit (log2_l requires at least 3 whole bits.)
 Tester requires relaxing the delta tolerance in this case.
+The only drawback of BKM is that it requires some more memory: needs a table of 32 ints with some pre-calculated log values.